frica/blog/content/pages/now.md

 # 🩺 Health

-* No sport, but I will try tai-chi end of the month.
+* The tai-chi trial lesson was nice!
-* Still struggling with my sleep, my current sickness doesn't help (strong coughing).
+* Still struggling with my sleep discipline.

 # 🎵 Concerts/Shows